jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 [Gitops](https://www.gitops.tech/) is a way of implementing Continuous Deployment for containerized applications.

-The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment matches the described state in the repository.
+The core concept of GitOps is to maintain a single Git repository that consistently holds declarative descriptions of the desired infrastructure in the production environment.
+An automated process ensures that the production environment aligns with the state described in the repository.

-From the infrastructure point of view, we want to control the governance of the infrastructure and be sure that what is expected, is what happened.
+From an infrastructure perspective, we aim to govern the infrastructure effectively and ensure that what is expected aligns with what actually occurs.

 ## Requirements